 An ACA Plan's monthly price is determined solely by age and Deductible amount.

-If one of your family members drops off the plan, your monthly CHP Membership Fee will be recalculated.
+If one of your family members drops off the plan, your monthly CHC Membership Fee will be recalculated.
 You should use any change as an opportunity to review your entire Healthcare plan, make other changes or add other benefits.

 19 When and how do I get my ID Cards?